ColeWill/About-me/README.md

 ## Ideal Company

-I just got out of working for a Dish Network as a low level employee, so I don't see myself returning to a giant soul-sucking corporation.
-But I definetly want to be somewhere that is stable.
+Stability and Benefits.
+I have had fun working just about every part of the stack and would Ideally find a job that offers great training and mentorship.

 I will be very flexible towards my first position, because I know I'll be able to leverage my first year or two of experience to get to the job that I really want, after that.
 As long as I'm a Dev I will make it work!